QTM 350 - Data Science Computing

 You can write your Python code in any text editor, but I recommend VS Code with the Python extension.
 Pycharm is also well-regarded by developers.
 If you are feeling adventurous, you can also use Neovim with the coc-pyright plugin.
 That is, if you can exit the editor. :)

 We will also use Jupyter Notebooks and Quarto in class.
 Jupyter itself comes pre-installed with Anaconda, but please install the Jupyter extension for VS Code as well.
 To install Quarto, please follow the instructions on the official website.
-We will have a hands-on session to learn how to use both of them effectively.
+We will have a hands-on session to learn how to use both of them (but I assume you are already familiar with Jupyter).

 Please also install Docker to work with containers.
 Docker is a platform for developing, shipping, and running applications in containers.
 Containers allow you to package your application and its dependencies together into a single unit.
 This makes it easy to ensure that your application will run on any other machine, regardless of any custom settings that machine might have that could differ from the machine that was used for writing and testing the code.